The MCG will host both the men's and women's finals at the ICC T20 World Cup 2020.

 It was the main stadium for the 1956 Olympic Games and 2006 Commonwealth Games, regularly plays host to crowds of 100,000 people, and every Christmas welcomes masses of cricket fans for the Boxing Day Test.

 The MCG has hosted everything from the ICC Cricket World Cup final and AFL Grand Finals, to World Cup soccer qualifiers, the NRL State of Origin and concerts with some of the world’s biggest music artists – it has even welcomed a Papal visit.

 Nestled in Yarra Park, a pleasant 10-minute walk from the heart of the city, the MCG is a destination for locals and visitors alike.

 The Junction Oval is a historic sports ground established in 1856 in St Kilda, Melbourne.
 The home of Victorian cricket, the Junction Oval is a first-class cricket facility, boasting unrivalled high-performance training and rehabilitation facilities for the best cricketers in Australia.

-Set to host women’s matches as part of the ICC World T20, the stadium has a capacity of approximately 5,000 and hosts Sheffield Shield and other international events as part of its annual events calendar.
+Set to host women’s matches as part of the ICC T20 World Cup, the stadium has a capacity of approximately 5,000 and hosts Sheffield Shield and other international events as part of its annual events calendar.